valeriangalliat/blog/2014/09/keeping-debian-clean-and-minimal.md

 <small>*Not Debian.
 Not yet.
 But let's begin with all these useless
 packages.*</small>

-We're gonna configure Apt to automatically consider those non-explicitly installed suggestions/recommendations as orphans, so we can easily purge them.
+We're gonna configure APT to automatically consider those non-explicitly installed suggestions/recommendations as orphans, so we can easily purge them.
 We will also configure it so these packages *will no longer be installed in the first place*.
 All you need is